networksetcetera/LODS/lab11_draft.md

 #### Review

-In this exercise, you read and deleted existing messages from the Storage queue by using the .NET library.
+In this exercise, you read and deleted existing messages from the Storage queue by using the Azure library for Storage Queues in Python.

 ### Exercise 4: Queue new messages by using .NET